Toward Achieving Net Zero Emissions

 3: FY2021/22 - FY2025/26 five year accumulated total

-In order for Nomura itself to remain a sustainable entity as a financial services group that supports sustainability initiatives, Nomura is actively working to reduce its environmental impact, enhance its governance, and appropriately disclose information.
+In order for Nomura itself to remain a sustainable entity as a financial services group that supports sustainability initiatives, Nomura is actively working to reduce its environmental impact and enhance its governance.

 Nomura Asset Management (NAM) has established a 2050 Net Zero Goal as well as a 2030 Interim Target.
 Under the 2050 Net Zero Goal, NAM will work to achieve net-zero GHG emissions both from its own business operations as well as for assets under management (investment portfolio).
 Under the 2030 Interim Target, NAM will work to ensure that by 2030 55% of investment portfolio assets are being approved by SBTi.
 NAM will verify and report on the track record with regard to these targets in accordance with the methodology recognized and endorsed by NZAM.